Questions about editing and proofreading

 You checked the flyer again and again, you’ve just had 1,000 copies printed and … how could you have forgotten to add the contact telephone number?
 Now you have to write the number on each flyer, which looks very unprofessional, or get your material printed again.
 Having an editor proofread your text before printing can avoid such costly mistakes.
 Proofreading isn’t just for books; it’s essential for anything with words that you’re sharing with the public, your staff or your B2B contacts.

-Why is my content marketing not bringing in sales?
+My content marketing articles are not bringing in sales

 You know what you want to say, but is your message making sense to your reader and prompting the action you need buyers or clients to take?
 An editor who’s also skilled in rewriting or copywriting can help you clarify what you want to say and find the right words to help you write effective marketing pitches.

-I tried to format my ebook in Word but it got rejected
+I tried to format my ebook but my file got rejected

 Ebooks are a great way for independent writers to get work published quickly or repurpose your existing content for online viewing.
 However, competition is fierce and readers will soon become disengaged or leave bad reviews if your book does not look good or function well.
 Ebook formatting has different requirements to print layout, and you need to know what you’re doing to get it right.
 As with many things, you can do it yourself with the right knowhow and tools, but a professional ebook formatter will help you avoid the pitfalls, make sure your files get accepted and in the end save you time and money.

-I’ve got the words down, but I can’t do the formatting
+I’m happy with what I’ve written, but I can’t do the formatting

 I already pay a design agency, so why do I need an editor too?